juliojoel/kuka-kr3/README.md

 %           Creates a global variable named kr3 containing all parameters
 ```

-The global variable created by the kr3Init function can be accessed through the code:
+The global variable created by the kr3Init function is a SerialLink object that can be manipulated through the Robotics Toolbox functions.
+To do this, you must declare it:

 ``` matlab
 global kr3